dnlnln/sql-server-samples/samples/manage/azure-sql-db-elastic-pools/readme.md

-# Elastic Pool Telemetry using PowerShell
+# Solution Quick Start: Elastic Pool Telemetry using PowerShell

-This sample provides a set of PowerShell scripts for off-loading elastic pool and elastic database telemetry data into a separate telemetry database.
+This Solution Quick Start sample provides a set of PowerShell scripts for off-loading elastic pool and elastic database telemetry data into a separate telemetry database.

 <!-- Add a diagram if you have it -->